 Here are eight management skills to pay attention to as you develop your practice:

 1. Know yourself

 Effective managers are people who know themselves, from the inside out, good, bad and ugly.
 They are able to speak about their strengths and weaknesses without any embarrassment or defensiveness.
-As my colleague, Tom Kenward, recently wrote managers and leaders rarely feel safe about admitting vulnerability because they fear it will reflect badly on them.
+Managers and leaders rarely feel safe about admitting vulnerability because they fear it will reflect badly on them.
 But being more self-aware, more open and transparent will mean you are more human to the people you manage and they will connect with you as a result.

 2. Keep Perspective